Bira/octopus-carnival/_drafts/wir-mm2-4e-remorhaz.md

 Remorhazes are yet another example of the dangerous megafauna that plagues D&D
-worlds: gigantic predators with a somewhat centipede-like appearance that inhabit the colder reaches of the universe.
+worlds: gigantic predators with a somewhat centipede-like appearance that inhabit the colder reaches of the world.
 They're also one of those gotcha monsters, because despite living in cold biomes their powers are heat-based.
 A remorhaz can heat its carapace up to an extremely high temperature, which really ruins the day of the usually-weak-to-fire creatures it feeds on.